-Dentist Independent Contractor Tax Deductions: Tax Deductible Considerations for Dental Independent Contractors
+Dentist Independent Contractor Tax Deductions | Tax Deductible Considerations for Dental Independent Contractors

 Tax Deduction Expenses For Dental Professionals

-All the business expenses would go out of that as well.
-And then you would be able, at the end of the year, to deduct those things.
-I’m just going to briefly go through a list of things that you can deduct, and then we’ll kind of talk about why an independent contractor arrangement might not make the most sense.
+All the business financial expenses would go out of that as well.
+And then you would be able to deduct those things at the end of the year.
+I’m going to go through a list of things you can deduct briefly, and then we’ll talk about why an independent contractor arrangement might not make the most sense.
 First, you can deduct mileage, health insurance premiums, home office deductions, work supplies, travel, car expenses, and cell phones.
-In this case, be either business insurance or malpractice insurance, and then you can depreciate the assets as well.
-All the things that would kind of go into working as a dentist in that situation.
+In this case, be either business or malpractice insurance, and you can depreciate the assets.
+You can deduct all the things that would go into working as a dentist in that situation.

 Tax Credits and Deductions

 It’s situationally dependent, so you must weigh if I have to pay for these things.
 However, I can ultimately most likely dig into most of them.
 Still, you won’t be able to easily get all the insurance if your only work is as an independent contractor.
 Health insurance is tough to get.
 Disability is not tough to get but expensive.
 Retirement, like those things, is not easy to set up.
 And I know that some dentists are like, I don’t want to deal with that.
 I want to be an employee.
 I want them to set everything up and opt into it.
 I don’t want to have to deal with all of this stuff on my own.
 And that’s great.
 But suppose you are an independent contractor who pays for everything.

 In that case, you should probably get compensation at a little higher level than if you are an employee because the employer doesn’t have to pay employment tax.